pimbrouwers/Falco/README.md

 In functional programming, it is VERY common to [compose][9] many functions into larger ones, which process input sequentially and produce output.
 The beauty of this approach is that it leads to software built of many small, easily tested, functions.

-If we apply this thought pattern to individual HTTP request processing, we can compose our web applications by "glueing" together many little (often) reusable functions.
+If we apply this thought pattern to individual HTTP request processing, we can compose our web applications by "gluing" together many little (often) reusable functions.

 To support this approrach we need only a few simple types: